AdamHansrod/FoodIT/README.md

 1.Total number of orders for each restaurant /restaurant/{restaurant}/order/total

-2. Total amount (money) of sales per restaurant /restaurant/{restaurant}/sale/total
+2.Total amount (money) of sales per restaurant /restaurant/{restaurant}/sale/total

 3.The most frequently ordered meals on FOODit Platform